sdsc-ordes/smoc-api/docs/tutorials/modo_provider.md

 (Create_scratch)=
 ### Create the object

 To create a new `MODO` you only need to specify the `path` where you want to generate the object.
-This will automatically generate a new [zarr group](https://zarr.readthedocs.io/en/stable/api/hierarchy.html) at the specified `path`.
+This will automatically generate a new <a href="https://zarr.readthedocs.io/en/stable/api/hierarchy.html" target="_blank">zarr group</a> at the specified `path`.
 If not specified explicitly the `MODO` id will be set to the `path` name.

 ::::{tab-set}